Siege of York: End of the siege

 Although the Royalists still had other troops and garrisons in the north which might have been used to reform the Royalist armies, Rupert considered that he was needed with the King's main "Oxford Army" in the south of England, and led the troops he had rallied (5,000 horse, and a few hundred foot) out through Monk Bar on the eastern side of the city on 4 July.
 Newcastle considered the situation hopeless, and sailed from Scarborough with his senior officers to go into exile on the Continent.

 Sir Thomas Glemham was left as governor of the city.
 The Scots and Parliamentarian armies (now reinforced by Meldrum's and Denbigh's forces) resumed the siege on 5 July.
-Glemham had only 1,000 troops (although Rupert had left several cannon, in addition to those the Royalists had recovered on 1 July), and there was no longer any hope of relief.
+Glemham had only 1,000 troops (although Rupert had left several cannons, in addition to those the Royalists had recovered on 1 July), and there was no longer any hope of relief.
 Glemham could only negotiate honourable terms for surrender.
 On 16 July, his men marched out of the city, with their arms and colours, heading for Richmond and Carlisle.
 Most deserted within a few days.

 Lord Fairfax was made Governor of York by Parliament.
 He earned the thanks of the city by refusing to allow religious zealots in the victorious Scots and Parliamentarian armies to vandalise York Minster and the other churches.